eatingZYT/Program1/Readme.txt

-1.Change directory to Problem1 directory
+1.Change directory to this directory which contains the README.txt file
 2.Type in
 		java getUrls [hashtag]
 For example: